f0rk/spindrift/README.md

 wheels to ensure that nothing needs to be compiled specifically to run on lambda.

-Note that most other solutions package every old thing they can find in your virtualenv. `spindrift` only tries to identify declared dependencies.
+Note that most other solutions package everything they can find in your virtualenv. `spindrift` only tries to identify declared dependencies.
+Because of this, you must make sure that your code is a package and that you've run `python setup.py develop` with all of your dependencies.
+Internally, `spindrift` is utilizing `pip` and information contained in each package's `top_level.txt` to figure out what files to include.

 Lambda then expects a function that it can import and call. `spindrift` adds the appropriate file, and zips the whole package up.
 If an output path is